Depression: Geriatric Depression

 The goal of depression counseling sessions is to find the root cause of the melancholy.
 Professional counselors will guide their clients to be comfortable with their feelings and identify the factors that cause them to feel sad.

-Professional counselors can act as additional support groups and that you can always rely on aside from your family members.
+Professional counselors can act as additional support groups that you can always rely on aside from your family members.
 They can connect with you about your troubles or other medical conditions.
-More so, every session can fit your preferences as it is a safe space where you can speak and share your thoughts as free as you want without any hints of judgment.
+More so, every session can fit your preferences as it is a safe space where you can speak and share your thoughts as freely as you want without any hints of judgment.
 Contact them if you have to.

-Geriatric Depression
+Late-Life Depression

 • Medications

 Note that there are various antidepressant medications available for depressed older adults that can stabilize a person’s mood.
 Licensed mental health providers can prescribe tricyclic antidepressants for depressed patients with severe depression, depressed mood, or some psychiatric disorders.
 However, with the geriatric population, caution must be practiced when taking antidepressant medication.
-Those who have maintenance medicines for their health conditions must be careful with what kind of tricyclic antidepressants they’ll take to avoid adverse reactions and further damage to the mental health of older adults.
+Those who have maintenance medicines for their health conditions must be careful with what kind of tricyclic antidepressants they take to avoid adverse reactions and further damage to the mental health of older adults.

 • Lifestyle Changes